antoniodefazio/mqttinterface/README.md

 Last night I spent a couple of hours taking my code from a Spring Boot project from a couple of years ago and writing this article.

 Code at https://github.com/antoniodefazio/mqttinterface
-Article in detail in https://github.com/antoniodefazio/mqttinterface/blob/master/README.md file You can clone it and enjoy launching it locally.
+Article in detail in https://github.com/antoniodefazio/mqttinterface/blob/master/README.md You can clone it and enjoy launching it locally.

 This is entirely the result of my knowledge and ChatGpt doesn't give the correct answer, for now….